Feijoada Vegetariana

 Notes

-Serve with white rice, orange slices, sautéed collard greens, and farofa (toasted cassava flour with veggie bacon, store-bought).
+Serve with white rice (or brown, if you prefer), orange slices, sautéed collard greens, and farofa (toasted cassava flour with veggie bacon, store-bought).